StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Matrix/op_Multiply.md

 Multiplies two matrices together!
 This is a great way to combine transform operations.
 Note that StereoKit's matrices are row-major, and multiplication order is important!
-To translate, then scale, multiple in order of 'translate * scale'.
+To translate, then scale, multiply in order of 'translate * scale'.
 </div>

 |  |  |